Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

 (in 2MP, 16MP, and 29MP resolutions) for imaging, matching, and verification.
 All cameras can be used with ProMetric or TrueTest software platforms, accessing Radiant’s complete image analysis and inspection tool library.

 Complete Machine Vision Toolset in Field-Proven Test Sequencing Software

-, featuring a comprehensive library of inspection tools to perform all basic machine vision functions for electromechanical assembly verification and gauging.
+.
 These tools ensure the manufacturing accuracy of a device and its components (including component location, presence/absence, shape, size, position, and more).
-VIS-I uses photometric-based evaluations of gradient and contrast to locate and identify irregularities in contrast across an image, detecting subtle defects that may go unnoticed by traditional machine vision systems, which may cause latent failures in assembled devices long after they leave the factory.
+INSPECT.assembly uses photometry-based evaluations of gradient and contrast to locate and identify irregularities in contrast across an image, detecting subtle defects that may go unnoticed by traditional machine vision systems, which may cause latent failures in assembled devices long after they leave the factory.

 Key Features and Highlights:

 Evaluate product quality with greater precision and consistency than multiple human inspectors performing repeat inspections